swannodette/swannodette.github.com/_posts/2016-06-03-tools-for-thought.md

      :forms    (s/seq* identity)))
 ```

-Ah our old friend wishful thinking!
+Ah wishful thinking!
 How we adore thee.
 We know the
 first part of a `let` expression has to be the symbol `let` (Duh!),
 we're ignoring `::bindings` for now, and we know that we'll have zero
 or many forms after the bindings.
 After a some hammocking we give